 For a more precise history of where a street existed and when exactly it changed names, the best source is the Municipal Reference Collection's Street Name Index.
 According to all these sources, Ann Street was changed to Racine Avenue.

 In 1909, Ann Street was still called Ann.
 20 [South] Ann became 113 North Ann Street.
-In 1928, Ann Street was changed to Racine Avenue, therefore 20 Ann Street is now 113 N. Racine.
+In 1928, Ann Street was changed to Racine Avenue, therefore 20 Ann Street is now 113 N. Racine Avenue.

 Another popular reason to research street names involves finding the history of a house or building.
 Say you want to know more about your house, which was built in the 1880s.
-One way to check the history of a building is to use the Digital Sanborn Fire Insurance Maps, which were designed to assess fire risk.
+One way to check the history of a building is to use the Illinois Fire Insurance Maps online (FIMo), which includes the Sanborn Fire Insurance Maps designed to assess fire risk.

-Sanborn maps show building outlines, building materials, type (single family dwelling, apartments, or commercial), and number of stories, as well as municipal infrastructure like water lines and fire hydrants.
-They may also have previous house numbers or prior street names since updated information was added to old base maps.
-The Digital Sanborn Fire Insurance Maps have Chicago information from 1894-1951.
-You would want to start by looking at our Index.
-Additional years of Sanborn maps up to the 1980s are on microfilm, in the Municipal Reference Collection.
+Sanborn maps show building outlines, building materials, type (single family dwelling, apartments or commercial) and number of stories, as well as municipal infrastructure like water lines and fire hydrants.
+They may also have previous house numbers or prior street names because updated information was added to old base maps.
+The Illinois Fire Insurance Maps online (FIMo) have Chicago Sanborn maps from 1894 to 1951 as well as other Chicago maps as early as 1877.
+You'd want to start by looking at our Chicago Sanborn Maps Index.
+Additional years of Sanborn maps up to the 1980s are on microfilm in the Municipal Reference Collection.

-Despite the extra effort involved in researching the history of streets and addresses, I am thankful that the City of Chicago implemented an orderly and consistent system of street naming and numbering.
-Brennan is truly an unsung hero of Chicago.
+Despite the extra effort involved in researching the history of streets and addresses, I'm thankful the City of Chicago implemented an orderly and consistent system of street naming and numbering.
+Edward Brennan is truly an unsung hero of Chicago.